close

 Auto gear fitted M50358 and partner (presumably M56113) had additional text on the cab end.
 The experiment ran roughly between 1958-62, before and during the whiskers period.

-In the early 1960s small yellow panels were applied, but with the route indicator box staying green, and they would likely be repainted in loco ("brunswick") green at about this time.
+In late 1962 yellow panels started to be applied, but with the route indicator box staying green, and they would likely be repainted into the darker shade of loco ("brunswick") green at this time.

-The final image shows a set at Waverley circa 1965, recently painted into loco green with yellow panels.
+The image shows a set in Edinburgh Waverley circa 1965, recently painted into loco green with yellow panels.
 Tail lamps were carried as red bulbs were not fitted to the marker lights to allow them to be used as tail lights for some years.
 David Faircloth.

 Circa 1966 first class stripes began appearing on Scottish sets.
 This example image contains three sets carrying the stripe, which looks more white than yellow.